 The Myths of North American Folklore

 If you unite people under the guise of fear, you can manipulate them much more quickly.
-When they use fear or anger, this triggers their fight, flight, or freeze instinct.
+When they use fear or anger, this triggers their fight, flight or freeze instinct.
 If you can do this, you overcome their ability to use reason and common sense.
 It creates what sociologists call a “mob mentality.”
 You follow along with the mob’s actions, even if it violates your moral compass.

 They can create problems if there aren’t any.
 The greater the number of issues, the better.
 The more scapegoats, the better.
-And, the more groups you can blame for the problems you’ve created, the better.
+And the more groups you can blame for the problems you’ve created, the better.
 The more divided the population, the easier it becomes to control each group.
 It doesn’t matter if the scapegoats have a connection to the issues.
 Revising or distorting history gives substance to the anger directed at scapegoats.
 National folklore uses historical revisionism to craft its message of hate.

 The writers of cultural folklore stores claim to have the answers to solve the problems, blaming the scapegoats for all the issues.
 The narrative often contains only one skewed side of the story.
-If you tell lies long enough and touch the emotional buttons, and you have the tension needed to divide and control.
+If you tell lies long enough and touch the emotional buttons, you have the tension to divide and control.
 National pride is the enemy of the people.
 Pride in national identity is like insurance against anarchy.
 It is the way national folklore is protected.
 It is best to wrap the heroes and the villains in a religious motif.
-Then you can spur people into action by triggering their zealous need to serve both God and country.
+Then you can spur people into action by triggering their zealous need to serve God and country.

 Nationalism and patriotism need problems and adversaries to polarize people and create tension.
-The thing nationalism fears is harmony and peace.
+The thing nationalism fears are harmony and peace.
 Because the more significant the unity between different groups, the more united a population becomes.

 The more united a population becomes, the more socially minded and just it becomes.
-And, so the more just and united the population, the less the government can control it.
+And, the more just and united the population, the less the government can control it.
 It is less likely that they will use this tactic.
 So the culture will become less tolerant of injustice and discrimination.
 The population can then demand equity.
 Equity is the enemy of the greedy.
 How does all of this affect you now?

 - If a society has more prison beds than hospital beds and more riot police gear than personal protective equipment, these are warning signs of a police state.
-When a culture adopts laws are to protect the police over the rights of its citizens, the legal system has become a police state’s proponent.
+When a culture adopts laws to protect the police over the rights of its citizens, the legal system has become a police state’s proponent.